ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Isolated limb infusion therapy

 Sometimes melanoma may spread and appear as a number of tumors that develop in the leg or arm.
 In these situations, there are too many tumors for surgery to be possible or helpful.
-A doctor may recommend isolated limb infusion or perfusion with chemotherapy.
+Depending on the overall extent and pattern of spread of the tumors, a doctor may recommend isolated limb infusion or perfusion with chemotherapy.

-During this treatment, a tourniquet is placed on the arm or leg before high doses of chemotherapy are given via a catheter, which typically is placed by the interventional radiology team.
+During this treatment, a tourniquet is placed on the arm or leg before high doses of chemotherapy are given.
+In isolated limb infusion, the interventional radiology team places a catheter to deliver the chemotherapy.
+In isolated limb perfusion, thin tubes called cannulae are placed surgically to deliver the chemotherapy.
 The tourniquet keeps the chemotherapy in the arm or leg and prevents it from being transported throughout the body.
 This therapy typically is administered with general anesthesia.

 Around 50% to 80% of tumors located in the area where the chemotherapy is circulated shrink as a result of this treatment.
 While tumor shrinkage is usually temporary, melanoma may be controlled for a year or more in some people.
 Researchers are also testing the effectiveness of combining isolated limb infusion therapy with other medicine.